nspcc-dev/neofs-spec/06-blockchain/03-audit.md

 func ListByCID(epoch int, cid []byte) [][]byte
 ```

-ListByCID method returns list of DataAuditResult IDs generated in specified epoch for specified container\.
+ListByCID method returns a list of DataAuditResult IDs generated during the specified epoch for the specified container\.

 ##### ListByEpoch